St Jude logo

 1958 – 1973

-According to the information on the official site of St Jude, the logo was created in 1958, but it was used only 15 years later, in 1973.
+According to the official St Jude site, the logo was created in 1958 but used only 15 years later, in 1973.
 Another version is that the baby logo comes much later, as it depicts Emily Taylor Stearns, the only patient to survive in 1977 on the wing, where 13 children were being treated at the time.

 Anyway, the logo shows the orange silhouette of a child with a gray armband on his arm.
 A large sun with broad white rays shines in the background.
-The graphic composition is shaped like a square.
+The graphic composition is square-shaped.
 At the bottom is the orange inscription “ST. JUDE CHILDREN’S RESEARCH HOSPITAL,” divided into two lines and in bold italic serif type.

 1962 – 1973

-The central element of this logo looks like a reclining cross, which is a reference to the hospital’s religious prehistory, as it was built as a shrine to St. Jude Thaddeus and named after him.
+The central element of this logo resembles a reclining cross, a reference to the hospital’s religious prehistory: it was built as a shrine to St. Jude Thaddeus and named after him.
 The emblem is based on a white ellipse with a thin black outline.
 This version was used until mid-December 1973.

 1994 – 2006

-Designers revived the baby logo with a new dark red color.
+Designers revived the baby logo in a new dark red.
 As before, the silhouette is against the sun’s background with its broad rays, but in this version, the background behind it is shaded with many thin horizontal lines.
-The hospital’s name is at the bottom and divided into two levels.
-It uses a bold contrasting font with serifs; all the letters are dark red.
+The hospital’s name is at the bottom and is divided into two levels.
+It uses a bold, contrasting serif font; all the letters are dark red.
 Even below is a long gray bar, and in the same gray color is the phrase “ALSAC Danny Thomas, Founder.”

 2002 – 2018